awlck/stellaris-stat-viewer/docs/userman/settings.rst

   The language chosen here will be used to display the names of technologies both in the tech tree output and the Technologies view.
 Choosing *(None)* causes SSV to display the internal identifiers used within the save files and the game's code.

+Automatically load new saves
+  When checked (the default), SSV will automatically attempt to load new save files in the same folder as they are created.